-When a tooth is unable to erupt into function, that’s what we call an impacted tooth.
-Patients commonly develop problems with teeth getting “stuck” in the back of the jaw.
-In these scenarios, painful infections can develop among many additional problems.
+When a tooth is unable to erupt from the gum and function properly, it’s called an impacted tooth.
+Patients frequently develop problems with teeth becoming impacted in the back of the jaw, which often results in painful infections and other issues.

 Commonly Impacted Teeth

 Wisdom teeth frequently become impacted and are often the most extracted tooth.
 Next comes the maxillary cuspid (upper eyetooth).
 This tooth is critical in the dental arch and is significant when it comes to an individual’s bite.
 They have some of the longest roots out of all of the teeth, and are necessary for eating and chewing properly.

 In cases where eyeteeth won’t erupt spontaneously, a combined effort between an orthodontist and oral surgeon is necessary to correct the issue.
 Typically braces are used to open a space for the impacted tooth to shift and emerge in the proper position.

 A simple surgical procedure is performed to lift the gum tissue that rests on top of an impacted tooth.
 This exposes the underlying tooth, which can be removed if it is still a baby version.
 If an adult tooth is exposed, then an oral surgeon bonds an orthodontic bracket to it.
 Here at our practice, we attach a gold chain to the bracket and guide the chain to a nearby arch wire.
 The gum is then returned to its position and sutured so only the chain remains visible.
 This helps the impacted tooth erupt.